 The Aroon is an indicator that determines whether a financial asset is trending or not and how strong the trend is.

-The indicator was developed by Tushar Chande in 1995.
+The indicator was developed by Tushar Chande in 1995 (as other tools like the Chande Momentum Oscillator, or CMO).
 Chande named the indicator Aroon because it means dawn’s early light in Sankrit.

 The indicator is not very popular in the financial market.
 As such, you will not find it installed by default in the MetaTrader.
 You will need to install it yourself.
 After installing it, you will see it have two lines of different colours.